wildblount/documents/stormeter.md

 ## 🔧 Customization Options

-- Set what types of storms are to be monitored
 - Choose how long alarms stay active  with auto-timeout options
+- Set what types of storms are to be monitored: Tornado, Hurricane, and Thunderstorm.
+The corresponding triggering pressure levels are displayed around the Gauge to visually indicate the level of risks compared to the current pressure reading.
+Specifically, the past pressures are fed into time series formulas suitable to the characteristics of the storms.
+Typically, tornados are evolving the fastest, in minutes, and thunderstorms move more slowly, whereas hurricanes are slowest.

 <img src="IMG_1218.PNG" width="300" />